ringcentral/ringcentral-api-docs/docs/oauth.md

 5. Redirection URI : Web hosted client resource
 6. API Server : Server that serves your rest apis.
 (This is involved in what you do after getting your access token)

-Steps
+**Steps**

-Step 1 : First time when the flow is initiated,the WebApp(Client) initiates the flow by directing the user’s browser(User Agent)to the Authorization server.
+Step 1: First time when the flow is initiated,the WebApp(Client) initiates the flow by directing the user’s browser(User Agent)to the Authorization server.
 The WebApp(Client) includes its identifier<ClientId>,requested scope , local state and a redirection URI .
 The endpoint called will be `/restapi/oauth/authorize`

  The endpoint your app will  https://{{RingCentral Server}}/restapi/oauth/authorize